-- Onset of signs and symptoms are unable to be determined - Awakening stroke symptoms would will have an onset time of the previous night when patient was symptom free - In all suspected stroke patients, providers shall use the Cincinnati Stroke Scale for the initial assessment - o If Cincinnati stroke scale has positive findings a RACE score shall be calculated - Transport ALL patients with a RACE score > 0 and last known well time < 24 hours emergently to closest acute stroke center - South Carolina RACE Score ≥ 4 suggestive of Large Vessel Occlusion (LVO) - All patients who have a RACE score ≥ 4 and a last known well ≤ 24 hours are to be transported to a comprehensive stroke center as long as transport times is not > 30 minutes - If transport time is > 30 minutes transport patient to an primary stroke center - Limit scene time to 10 minutes (Provide early notification to receiving facility) - All patients that are suspected of stroke should have the SC EMS R.A.C.E Stroke Scale form completed - A copy of the form shall be left at the receiving facility - Be alert of airway problems (difficulty swallowing, aspiration)
+- Onset of Symptoms Is defined as the last time the patient was symptom free. - Witnessed - Spouse, family, friends, or bystanders can identify that the signs and symptoms have developed 24 hours - Witnessed symptoms \ge 24 hours shall not be considered stroke alerts - Unwitnessed - Onset of signs and symptoms are unable to be determined - Awakening stroke symptoms would will have an onset time of the previous night when patient was symptom free - In all suspected stroke patients, providers shall use the Cincinnati Stroke Scale for the initial assessment - If Cincinnati stroke scale has positive findings a RACE score shall be calculated - Transport ALL patients with a RACE score > 0 and last known well time < 24 hours emergently to closest acute stroke center - South Carolina RACE Score ≥ 4 suggestive of Large Vessel Occlusion (LVO) - All patients who have a RACE score ≥ 4 and a last known well ≤ 24 hours are to be transported to a comprehensive stroke center as long as transport times is not > 30 minutes - If transport time is > 30 minutes transport patient to an primary stroke center - Limit scene time to 10 minutes (Provide early notification to receiving facility) - All patients that are suspected of stroke should have the SC EMS R.A.C.E Stroke Scale form completed - A copy of the form shall be left at the receiving facility - Be alert of airway problems (difficulty swallowing, aspiration)

-• Obtain the following information:
+- Obtain the following information:

 - Last time seen normal

 - Patient's medications

-- o Contact information for family member
+- Contact information for family member

-• Obtain Cincinnati Stroke Scale
+- Obtain Cincinnati Stroke Scale

 - If positive finding, calculate R.A.C.E. score

 - Obtain blood glucose readings

 - o Refer to Glucose Management Guideline, if abnormal readings

 - Cardiac monitor with 12 lead acquisition

-- o 12 lead interpretation by paramedic or transmitted to receiving hospital
+- 12 lead interpretation by paramedic or transmitted to receiving hospital

 - Oxygen 2Lpm via nasal cannula

 - To maintain oxygen saturation of 94%